bhaskarkc/lumen-users-api/README.md

 This API is just a demo of using Laravel Lumen framework to create an API and use redis websockets to broadcast events.

-This repo used Docker Image from https://github.com/bhaskarkc/php-nginx-server (authored by myself) for creating docker containers.
+This repo uses the base docker image from https://github.com/bhaskarkc/php-nginx-server (authored by myself) for the PHP8-FPM Nginx server.

 ## Tech stack